adap/flower/doc/source/contributor-how-to-build-docker-images.rst

     --build-arg FLWR_VERSION=1.6.0 \
     -t flwr_server:0.1.0 .

-After creating the image, we can test whether the server is working:
+After creating the image, we can test whether the image is working:

 .. code-block:: bash